rhn-github/Disaster_Response_Pipeline/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

+3. Open a new workspace terminal and run
+    `env|grep WORK`

+4. note the Ouput values for *SPACEID* and *SPACEDOMAIN*

+5. Use these values to complete the address *`https://SPACEID-3001.SPACEDOMAIN`* and open a new Web Page in the browser with this address to access the Application.

 4. Go to http://0.0.0.0:3001/

 <a id='params'></a>
 ### Notes on Parameter Selection in GridSearchCV